Translate

 And that's when things get more complicated because a lot of people would prefer a uni-pivot to be a bit more like a "normal" tonearm.
 While usually admitting the freedom of movement is great and the stylus can then do its thing, the freedom for the axis to rotate makes people edgy for various reasons, mainly that "normal" tonearms don't do that.

-What is zero offset?
+What is Zero Offset?

 So, what does zero offset mean?
 Put simply, the zero offset concept refers to a tonearm with the cartridge mounted such that the stylus and cantilever, (and usually the headshell and armtube) form a straight line with the arm pivot.
-This contrasts with a typical arm in which the cartridge is offset at an angle to a line from pivot to spindle.

 The difference between these two cases is that while both have zero offset cartridges, only the linear tracker has zero overhang at all points of its travel because it tracks a radius.
 The DJ arm, and any other similar pivoted design, like the ViV Lab, may have zero offset, but, because they are pivoted, they must move through an arc.
 If that arc intersects the spindle, the arm has zero overhang.
 Otherwise it has either positive overhang like most pivoted arms, or negative overhang, i.e. underhang.

-Most zero offset arms are set up so that there is a point on the arc where the armtube is at 90 degrees to the spindle, which means the stylus is sitting on a radius.
+Most zero offset arms are set up to have underhang so that there is a point on the arc where the armtube is at 90 degrees to the spindle, and the stylus is sitting on a radius.
 This a null point.
-The stylus and cantilever are tangent to the groove at this point and only this point, and it is dependent on where the arm is mounted.

 Saturday, February 3, 2024